Register your interest in the Irish Internship Programme here.

 Summer Internship and Research Opportunities

-Available internship and research opportunities can now be seen on Handshake.
+Internship and research opportunities available this coming summer can now be seen on Handshake.
 Please favorite the Notre Dame Dublin Global Gateway page on Handshake to receive notifications and updates.

 CURRENT AND PAST PLACEMENTS INCLUDE: